cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 ---
-title: 'General > 3.
-Apply'
+title: General > 3.
+Apply
 seo_title: Apply for a Permit in Austin
 seo_description:
 step_number: 3